 - display metadata of date, author, tags, and categories.

-A shortcode is a WordPress-specific code that lets you do powerful things with little effort.
-You can implement complicated code from a plugin by wrapping a specified shortcode in square brackets.
+A shortcode is a WordPress-specific code that lets you implement complicated code from a plugin by wrapping a specified shortcode in square brackets.
 The shortcode is telling WordPress to execute the full code in this place.
-Just remember shortcode = shortcut
+Just remember shortcode = shortcut.

-A slug is last part of a WordPress Permalink of URL that points to a specific post, page, category or tag.
+A slug is the last part (or extension) of a WordPress Permalink or URL that points to a specific post, page, category or tag.
 The URL for this page is https://learnwp.ca/wordpress-glossary, in this case, the slug is “wordpress-glossary”

 A theme is a collection of files that work together to produce the layout and design of your WordPress site without modifying the underlying software.
 Essentially, the WordPress theme system is a way to skin your site.

 Widgets are tools or content that you can add to your website.
-Widgets allow you to add content and functions to your sidebar or other “widgetized” areas of your website.
-Sometimes when you add a plugin, a widget comes with it.
+You can drag and drop to add content to your sidebar or other “widgetized” areas of your website.
+Sometimes when you add a plugin, a new available widget comes with it.

 Widgetized Areas: are usually located in the sidebar.
 However, these widget-ready areas can be in the header, footer as well as the sidebar.
 The number of widget areas and their location and names are dictated by your theme.